 Australia’s GST rate is 10%, so the price you would pay on an item would add 10% of the purchase price to your final billed amount.
 For example, paying GST on a $10 item would be calculated as follows:

 $10 item price + $1 GST (10%) = $11 total billed amount

 Who is considered the seller for GST purposes- Creative Market or the shop owner?

 For the purposes of GST, Creative Market is deemed to be the seller.
 Creative Market determines, collects and remits GST for all purchases by Australian buyers.

 Can I get a GST invoice for my purchases?

-GST invoices are automatically created at the time of purchase and can be found on your GST Settings page.
+GST invoices are automatically created at the time of purchase and can be found on your Payment Settings page.
 All invoices are designed to comply with the legal requirements set forth by the Australian Taxation Office.
 Additionally, all invoices will be archived in Creative Market’s tax compliance system.

 Will GST collected from a shop owner’s sales be shown on 1099s and 1042s?